Volume 80, Number 5, December 2007

 Scale-free networks resistant to intentional attacks

 Department of Physics, University of Thessaloniki - 54124 Thessaloniki, Greece

 We study the detailed mechanism of the failure of scale-free networks under intentional attacks.
 Although it is generally accepted that such networks are very sensitive to targeted attacks, we show that for a particular type of structure such networks surprisingly remain very robust even under removal of a large fraction of their nodes, which in some cases can be up to 70%.
-The degree distribution P(k) of these structures is such that for small values of the degree k the distribution is constant with k, up to a critical value kc, and thereafter it decays with k with the usual power law.
+The degree distribution of these structures is such that for small values of the degree k the distribution is constant with k, up to a critical value kc, and thereafter it decays with k with the usual power law.
 We describe in detail a model for such a scale-free network with this modified degree distribution, and we show both analytically and via simulations, that this model can adequately describe all the features and breakdown characteristics of these attacks.
 We have found several experimental networks with such features, such as for example the IMDB actors collaboration network or the citations network, whose resilience to attacks can be accurately described by our model.

-© Europhysics Letters Association 2007
+© Europhysics Letters Association, 2007

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.